embedded-machine-learning/webpage/README.md

 Is more or less the masterfile.
 It creates the csv files for Opentheses, Software, Theses (Completed) and WorkProgress.

 ## Update Opentheses

 We show on the Webpages the Opentheses where the publish date is not older than 270 days (more specific 23328000 seconds = 60x60x24x30x9).

 To update opentheses you have to update the _data/CDLEML_WP_Progress_EML-Process.xlsx file.
 There you find the open theses table.

+In PublFiles/Theses is the place for Theses PDF´s.

 ### Old Opentheses
 [Here](https://eml.ict.tuwien.ac.at/research/opentheses_old/) you can find the Opentheses which are in the _data/CDLEML_WP_Progress_EML-Process.xlsx but are older than 270 Days (23328000 seconds = 60x60x24x30x9).